 (wallpaper ~/Pictures/my desktop.jpg).
 If a single path is given, all available displays will be set to that image.
 If multiple paths separated by a pipe (

 |) are provided, images will be applied to the available displays in order (first image path to first display, second path to second display, etc.).
 If you declare more paths than you have displays, additional paths will be ignored.
 The desktop image(s) that are in place when Bunch first launches will be restored when quitting any Bunch.

-If you manually change the Desktop wallpaper while Bunch is running, use Save Current Wallpaper as Default from the main menu to update the fallback image(s).
+If you manually change the Desktop image while Bunch is running, use Preferences->Save Current Wallpaper as Default to update the fallback image(s).